Canada election: Justin Trudeau's Liberals projected to win snap poll | DW | 21.09.2021

 Polling stations closed in an election that looks set to deliver a victory for Liberal leader Justin Trudeau.
 The prime minister framed the snap vote as a referendum on his party's handling of the COVID pandemic.

+Prime Minister Justin Trudeau's Liberals are set to win the most seats in Canada's snap election, according to television projections released Monday night.

+With vote counting likely to extend into Tuesday, it wasn't clear whether Trudeau's party would gain enough seats to secure an absolute majority against the rival Conservatives, led by Erin O'Toole.

-While it is still very early in the vote count, preliminary results indicate Trudeau's Liberals have more seats than the Conservatives.
+While it is still very early in the vote count, Canadian public broadcaster CBC and other media outlets said initial results indicate Trudeau's Liberals have more seats than the Conservatives.

+With 36% of polling stations reporting, the official data from Elections Canada showed the Liberals leading in 155 electoral districts, with the Conservatives leading in 123 districts.

+Trudeau's goal of attaining an absolute majority of 170 seats, however, remained uncertain.

 Election officials cautioned that there might not be a clear winner as of Monday night, as many of the postal ballots won't start being tallied until Tuesday, broadcaster CBC reported.